f5devcentral/f5-agility-labs-sslviz/docs/class1/module1/lab11.rst

 -  Click :red:`Save & Next` to continue to the next stage.

-.. note:: There are no additional hands-on steps that need to be taken by the student before proceeding to the next section.
+.. note:: There are no additional hands-on steps that need to be taken before proceeding to the next section.
 The information below is intended to provide additional context on Log Settings.

 Multiple discreet logging options are available: